Building my She Shed

 Also known as Pamela’s Pleasure Palace (I wanted to make a sign for the front that read that but my hubby thought it would send the wrong message)

-Ten years ago on December 25th, my husband and I began to build my little backyard cottage.
+Over ten years ago on December 25th, my husband and I began to build my little backyard cottage.
 It is my most favorite place to be when I am not in my garden.

 You make think we were crazy starting on it in the dead of winter but at the time we had a large shop space we could build it inside of.

 My husband designed it in panels that could be taken apart for moving it to our backyard.
 He also designed 12′ x 12′ to minimize waste of any material.